JFurness1/EnergyLeveller/README.md

 A small python script for creating to-scale reaction profile diagrams in PDF form, shared under the <a href="https://choosealicense.com/licenses/mit/">MIT license</a>.

 <h3>About</h3>
-This tool was born when we got sick of seeing yet another MS Paint constructed monstrosity from the students in physical chemistry labs.
-We don't blame them, they were making the best of the tools they knew, but we wanted to encourage publication quality in the students reports, and helping them out with a tool to make better diagrams seemed only fair.
-The script has since found used in a few of my own projects that needed accurate energy profile diagrams, even ending up in <a href="Publications/Furness2015.pdf" target="_blank" rel="noopener noreferrer">published work</a>.
+This tool was born to help students in physical chemistry labs make publication quality figures for their lab reports.
+Before writing this I could not find a covenient way to plot accurate to-scale energy level diagrams, and this script aims to address this.
+The script has since found used in a few of my own projects that needed accurate energy profile diagrams, even ending up in <a href="https://dx.doi.org/10.1021/acs.jctc.5b00535">published work</a>.
 As I wrote the script with inexperienced users in mind it tries to be as tolerant to input errors as possible, troopering on where possible, and advising where not.

-The script is written in python, compatible with 2 and 3, and was recently updated to require only the matplotlib library.<span class="snote">As well as the os, sys and math standard modules.</span>.
+The script is written in python, compatible with 2 and 3, and was recently updated to require only the matplotlib library.
 It uses the "Agg" matplotlib backend, so will happily operate on a headless machine over SSH.

 <hr>